 As a small business, your audience is likely to be present in the same community.
 By being part of this, it will in turn help you become more relatable to potential customers and also emphasise your expertise.

 It’s taken a lot of time to build your presence on social media and you’re now in a position where you’re achieving dialogues with your followers.
-To bolster this, you might want to look at Google Adword to try and improve your SEO.
-Directing more traffic to your site and in return, creating more sales opportunities.
-This doesn’t cost the earth and there are a number of options to consider here.
+To bolster this, you might want to consider advertising.
+Facebook advertising (and Instagram) is extremely effective since you can target the audience very specifically so you can be sure your money is at least getting you in front of the right people.
+Directing more traffic to your site also helps with SEO and in return, creates more sales opportunities (hopefully!).
+This doesn’t have to cost the earth and there are a number of options to consider here like direct advertising, remarketing, page like campaigns, lookalike campaigns and more.

 While there are many ways to make the most out of social media, these are our three top takeaways for you to keep in mind.
 Undoubtedly however, the most value you’ll get out of social media is through sustaining your efforts and monitoring your activity.
 Analyse what’s working and what isn’t and focus on doing what you know will help you reap the benefits.